washingtonsteven/stevenwa-sh/content/posts/2018-02-12-yelling-at-silicon.md

 };
 ```

-_If you're following in the [Github repo][gh], you'll notice that I'm only getting the first prediction for each route/direction combo.
+_If you're following in the [Github repo](https://github.com/washingtonsteven/thorndike), you'll notice that I'm only getting the first prediction for each route/direction combo.
 Shuffling around this function a bit and we can get multiple sets of predictions per route, which we can append to the inner array_

 ## Making sentences - `filter` and `join`